datanav/docs/configuration.rst

 You can manage any secret property values you do not want to be exposed in the API (or in log files) by using the :ref:`Secrets manager API <secrets_manager>`.

-Note: as with pipe components, you are not allowed to use the forward slash character (``/``) in system id's.
+Note: as with pipe components, you are not allowed to use the forward slash character ("``/``") in system id's.

 .. _sql_system:

 The SQL systems
 ---------------

-The SQL system components represents a RDBMS and contains the necessary information to establish a connection to the RDBMS and manage these connections among the sources that read from it.
-It can also provide source configurations for reading from all tables it can introspect from the RDBMS schema.
+The SQL system components represents a `RDBMS <https://en.wikipedia.org/wiki/Relational_database_management_system>`_ and contains the necessary information to establish a connection to the RDBMS and manage these connections among the sources that read from it.
+It can also provide source configurations for reading from all tables it can introspect from the RDBMS `schema <https://en.wikipedia.org/wiki/Database_schema>`_.

 The common properties for all SQL systems are: